 KAMs juggle many moving parts to orchestrate deals with long-term plans.
 They do so by identifying beneficial arrangements between their company and the clients.

 As a result, most salespeople aren’t the best fit for Key Account Management positions.
-As while selling skills are essential, KAMs must prioritise long-term relationships.
-Rather than prioritising opportunities over short-term gains.
+While selling skills are essential, KAMs must prioritize long-term relationships rather than prioritizing opportunities over short-term gains.

 Also read: How to Work with Channel Partners to Maximise Sales Volume